 Now, one is better at providing you great tensile and tear strength, while the other offers better abrasiveness.

-Definitely, in a lot of applications in military, both fabrics are preferred.
+Definitely, in a lot of applications in the military, both fabrics are preferred.
 But if the situation demands a lot of crawling and surfing on the field in training, better choose Cordura.
 And if you need to carry something heavy for hours, then go for Ballistic!

 When it’s time to choose from Cordura and Ballistic, know your situational demand and choose the one that is best for you.